AlgebraVictim/PrestigeItems/README.md

 | /login  | Login page  | Guests only |
 | /register  | Register page  | Guests only |

 The already logged in user is authenticated to not only able to see the items in the items section, he is able to add unlimited quantity of items in his Cart, after successful checkout he will receive the activation key of the item.
 If you add an item in your Cart by mistake, you can remove it.
+Perfect data validation implemented.

 Administrator has full accessibility, he can add items, edit them if something changes such as value etc...
 He can see a page with all registered users.
+He can also ban and unban users.

 ## Usage